-How does flooding impact the Rio Grande Valley?
+How does flooding impact the Valley?

 Flooding is a relatively common event for the Rio Grande Valley.
-Tropical systems during the summer and early fall, and strong winter storm systems can cause widespread flooding across the area, as was the case with Dolly in 2008.
-Flash flooding can also be produced by strong slow moving thunderstorms especially during the spring and summer months; one such event in Roma occurred in August, 2008 after a foot of rain fell in less than six hours.
-Hurricane Alex dropped more than 50 inches of rain across the Sierra Madre Oriental in northern Mexico, and runoff into the Rio Grande basin resulted in water releases from Falcon Dam, flooding the unprotected Rio Grande from Starr to southwest Hidalgo County.
-Flash flooding was the story in 2015, with notable events in April, May,
+Tropical systems during the summer and early fall, and strong winter storm systems can cause widespread flooding across the area.
+Hurricane Dolly (2008) remains a benchmark event.
+Flash flooding can also be produced by strong slow moving thunderstorms especially during the spring and summer months.
+In August 2008, the city of Roma was inundated after a foot of rain fell in less than six hours.
+Hurricane Alex dropped more than 50 inches of rain across the Sierra Madre Oriental in northern Mexico: runoff into the Rio Grande basin resulted in water releases from Falcon Dam, flooding the unprotected Rio Grande from Starr to southwest Hidalgo County.
+Flash flooding was the story in 2015, with notable events in April, May, June, August, and October.
+Record event rainfall of more than 15 inches ito perhaps up to 18 inches in Mercedes/

-June, August, and October (left).
-Record event rainfall of more than 15 inches in Weslaco, and perhaps up to 18 inches in Mercedes, inundated neighborhoods with 4 to 5 feet of water during the Great RGV Flood of June 2018.
-In general, flooding is most critical in the Lower and Mid Valley, where rapidly growing population combines with naturally poor drainage from the river delta to increase the threat to people and property.
+Weslaco inundated neighborhoods with 4 to 5 feet of water during the Great RGV Flood of June 2018.
+And the Great Flood, Sequel flooded much of Raymondville (left), northwest Harlingen, and eastern Hidalgo County in June 2019.
+Flooding is most critical in the Lower and Mid Valley, where rapidly growing population combines with naturally poor drainage from the river delta to increase the threat to people and property.